 Khmer New Year in Siem Reap

-While Siem Reap’s Old Market quarter was crammed with revellers dancing and partying during the 2016 Khmer New Year, Buddhist traditions still take priority, and Cambodians refreshingly take over the Angkor temples, as well as Pub Street, for a change.
+While Siem Reap’s Old Market quarter will be crammed with revellers dancing and partying during the 2019 Khmer New Year celebrations, Buddhist traditions still take priority, and Cambodians refreshingly take over the Angkor temples, as well as Pub Street, for a change.

 Traditional Khmer New Year Rituals

-During Khmer New Year in Siem reap and across the country, Cambodian homes are receiving a spring clean, floors are being scrubbed, and living areas decorated with flowers.
+During Khmer New Year in Siem Reap and across Cambodia, homes are receiving a spring clean, floors are being scrubbed, and living areas decorated with flowers.
 Offering tables are being readied with Buddha statues, fruit and jasmine flowers.
 Incense sticks are being lit and prayers are being said to ask for happiness, luck and success in the year ahead.

 The Khmer New Year holiday marks the end of harvest season and the hottest part of the year.
 In the countryside around Siem Reap, villagers will enjoy the fruits of their labour before the build-up to the start of the rainy season with home-cooked meals and rice wine with family and friends.